patwong92/wong-patrick-IS24-full-stack-competition-req97073/README.md

 ## Client Webpage Routes

 The url of the application is http://localhost:4200.
-This will be available once the Docker Compose has been started.
+This will be available once the client and api containers have been started.

 -   `/`
     -   Homepage of the application.
 It shows all products fetched from the microservice and contains a search bar to find specific developers or scrum masters